jskripchuk/jskripchuk.github.io/about.md

 ## Hobbies

 I have a passion for science and science education.
-I'm a total music theory nerd with a penchant for jazz and experimental electronic music.
+I'm a total music theory nerd with a penchant for [digital fusion](https://www.digifumusic.com/), jazz, and experimental electronic music.

-I'm an alumni of [MOE 365](http://moe365.org/), a robotics team consisting of high-schoolers from the tri-state area.
-I also mentor for one of [Newark Charter School's](https://www.newarkcharterschool.org/) robotics teams and help middle school children develop science and engineering skills.